Analysis and Control of Input-Affine Dynamical Systems using Infinite-Dimensional Robust Counterparts: Polynomial Approximation of Multipliers

-Assumption A4' imposes that $\Phi$ is constant in $y$.
+By assumption in Theorem \ref{thm:multipliers_cont_poly}, the matrix $\Phi$ is constant in $y$.
 Define $H$ as a constant matrix whose columns span the nullspace of $\Phi$, in which $N$ is the nullity of $\Phi$.
-Let $r$ be the following least-squares solution (ignoring the conic constraint $\zeta \in K^*$):
+The following least-squares solutions can be taken (ignoring the conic constraint $\zeta \in K^*$):